Abenittz/ASP.NET_Hotel_Reservation_Api/README.md

 5. **API Documentation:** Explore the API documentation to understand available endpoints and how to interact with them.

-## API Documentation

-API documentation, including endpoint details and examples, is available at [https://yourwebsite.com/api/docs](https://yourwebsite.com/api/docs).
-This Swagger-based documentation provides an interactive and user-friendly interface.

 ## Contributions

-Contributions to enhance and refine the Hotel Reservation Web API are welcome.
 Feel free to submit issues or pull requests.

 ## License